christian-schlichtherle/fun-io/README.md

 encoder.encode("Hello world!");
 ```

-The preceding code would encode the string `"Hello world!` to JSON and write it to `System.out`.
+The preceding code encodes the string `"Hello world!` to JSON and writes it to `System.out`.
 The call to `stdout()` wraps `System.out` in a socket which ignores any call to the `OutputStream.close()` method as it
 would be inappropriate to do that on `System.out`.
 The `stream` function allows to do the same for any given `InputStream` or `OutputStream`.